(Last Updated On: February 17, 2019)

 Introducing Roberto Quirk – Virtuoso and Procrastinator Extraordinaire

-Roberto gazed at his “striking” image in the mirror but although he could scarcely see himself in the faint, hazy light coming from the corridor, he thought to himself, “what a handsome man!
-I hope Monica will try to keep herself looking great; other women are looking at me and who can blame them?”
-Roberto hummed cheekily as though he were singing a song.
+Roberto gazed at the striking image in the mirror.
+He could barely see himself in the dim light coming from the corridor but he thought to himself, “what a handsome man!
+I hope Monica can keep herself looking great; other women are looking at me and who can blame them?”
+Roberto mused.

-“Dear, are you sure you can see well in there?
-I told you it’s too dark to dress properly, Roberto.”
+“Dear, are you sure you can see well enough to dress?
+It’s way too dim in there, Roberto.”

 “You still have that proud, stubborn streak, don’t you,” she said.
 She couldn’t take it anymore.
 She had tried her best to be understanding but her patience had run out.

 Procrastination and Relationships – How It Affects Others

 Monica was Roberto’s darling and supportive wife, but she was quite forthright in her conversations.
 She knew how Roberto liked to procrastinate.
 She had asked him, to replace the broken fluorescent bulb in their bedroom.
 This was three weeks ago.
 “Roberto…” she would say gently, every day.

 Roberto didn’t like being told the same thing twice but she had mastered the art of getting around this.
 She had to craft her tone so as not to imply any hint of judgment for his lack of effort.
 “Did you get around to changing that light yet?”
 For which the reply had become a daily routine.
 This time, the strain in Monica’s voice was noticeable.
 She was tired of walking on eggshells.